“It’s essential, (in order) to be able to be constructive, that you see what’s positive.”

 “It’s a tribute to the secret ballot,” says Elizabeth, who feels she otherwise wouldn’t have been named.
 “I think it reflects that there’s a lot of sympathy for what I’m trying to do, from MPs who otherwise couldn’t express it.
 Whether the MPs who voted for me as Parliamentarian of the Year agree with the Green Party platform, maybe not.
 But I bet they agree with the idea that individual MPs should be treated with respect and that we should be kinder to each other.”

-So Elizabeth will continue along the path she’s charted.
+So she will continue along the path she’s charted.
 She foresees being a parliamentarian for the next 20 years, which would take her “to about age 80, at which point I wouldn’t cost the Canadian taxpayers much on any kind of pension, because I won’t live a whole lot longer than that, so that would work well.”

-Among many goals, Elizabeth hopes to see Canada break its addiction to fossil fuels and begin the transition to becoming carbon-free.
+Among many goals, she hopes to see Canada break its addiction to fossil fuels and begin the transition to becoming carbon-free.
 And she wants the Green Party to be “part of a functional coalition government in which we are able to pull the strengths that come from all the diverging public opinions and political platforms of various parties.”

 During my interview with Elizabeth—which took place on World Environment Day (WED), in fact—she recounts a conversation she’d had a few hours before with a Conservative MP:

-“I said, ‘Wouldn’t it be great if we just went down to the Centennial Flame and burned all our party membership cards, and then we went back to the House and decided who would be best at all the different jobs?’
+“I said: ‘Wouldn’t it be great if we just went down to the Centennial Flame and burned all our party membership cards, and then we went back to the House and decided who would be best at all the different jobs?’
 He explained that he always thought that a particular member of the Liberal party would have been a good Minister of Agriculture.

-“So you start imagining politics as being a different kind of place that’s more consensus focused, more based on, ‘What’s the best public policy we can come up with right this minute for the people of Canada?’ instead of ‘What’s the best way we can screw the other guy in the next Question Period?’
+“So you start imagining politics as being a different kind of place that’s more consensus focused, more based on, ‘What’s the best public policy we can come up with right this minute for the people of Canada?’ instead of, ‘What’s the best way we can screw the other guy in the next Question Period?’
 I’d really love to see that transformation happen.
 And I don’t see any way it’s going to happen but through a strengthened Green Party.”

 * * *